Palo (religion): Offerings and animal sacrifice

+While offerings to the nganga are often given privately, it is also expected that the nganga receives sacrifices on its cumplimiento ("birthday"), the anniversary of its creation.
+Sacrifices will similarly often be given on the feast day of the Catholic saint thought to have most in common with the mpungu manifested in the nganga in question.
+The mpungu spirit Sarabanda is for instance feasted on June 29, the feast day of Saint Peter (San Pedro), who in Cuban tradition is associated with Sarabanda.
-A range of offerings are given to the nganga, including food, aguardiente, cigars, candles, flowers, and money.

-Palo maintains that the ngangas seek to feed on blood so as to grow and gain power.
-Animal sacrifice is thus a key part of Palo ritual, where it is known by the Spanish language term matanza.
-The choice of animal to be sacrificed depends on the severity of the reason for the offerings.
+Among the offerings given to the nganga are food, aguardiente, cigars, candles, flowers, money, but especially blood, which the nganga feeds on to grow and gain power.
+Animal sacrifice is thus a key part of Palo ritual, where it is known by the Spanish language term matanza ("slaughter").
+The choice of animal to be sacrificed depends on the reason for the offerings.
 Typically a rooster or two will be killed, but for more important issues a four-legged animal will usually be chosen.
-The head of the munanso congo is typically responsible for determining what type of sacrifice is appropriate for the situation.
+The head of the munanso congo is typically responsible for determining what sacrifice is appropriate for the situation.
+Animal blood is deemed very "hot", although the levels of heat depend on the species in question; human blood is thought "hottest", followed by that of turtles, sheep, ducks, and goats, while the blood of other birds, such as chickens and pigeons, is "cooler".
+Animals deemed to have "hotter" blood are usually killed first.

-Offerings to the nganga will often be given privately.
-In Palo custom, it is expected that sacrifices will be made to the nganga on its cumplimiento ("birthday"), the anniversary of its creation.
-They will also be typically given on the feast day of the Roman Catholic saint who is equated with the Santería oricha that is thought to have most in common with the mpungu manifested in the nganga in question.
-The mpungu spirit Sarabanda is for instance feasted on June 29, the feast day of Saint Peter (San Pedro), because in Cuban vernacular religion the latter is equated to the oricha Ogún, an entity thought to have similar traits to Sarabanda.
-A firma will be drawn on the floor where the killing is to take place.
-There will often be singing, chanting, and sometimes drumming while the sacrificial animal is brought before the nganga; the victim's feet may be washed and it is given water to drink.
+Where the killing is to take place, a firma will be drawn on the floor.
+There will often be singing, chanting, and sometimes drumming while the sacrificial animal is brought before the nganga; the animal's feet may be washed and it is given water to drink.
 The animal's throat will then typically be cut, usually by a senior figure in the munanso congo.

-The blood of sacrificed animals is deemed very "hot".
-Different species are thought to have different levels of heat; human blood is thought "hottest", followed by that of turtles, sheep, ducks, and goats, while the blood of other birds, such as chickens and pigeons, is thought "cooler".
-Animals deemed to have "hotter" blood are usually killed first.
-The blood may be spilled over the ngangas and over the floor.
-The animal's severed head may then be placed upon the nganga.
-Several of the organs will be removed, sautéed, and placed before the nganga, where they will often be left to decompose, producing a strong odor and attracting maggots.
-Other parts of the body will be taken away and prepared for the consumption of the attendees; attempts are often made to ensure that everyone in attendance at the ritual consumes some of the sacrificed flesh.
+The blood may be spilled over the ngangas and onto the floor.
+The animal will be butchered, its severed head often placed upon the nganga.
+Several organs will be removed, sautéed, and placed before the nganga, where they will often be left to decompose, producing a strong odor and attracting maggots.
+Other body parts will be prepared for the consumption of the attendees; attempts are often made to ensure that everyone attending the ritual consumes some of the sacrificed flesh.
 The sacrifice will often be followed by more generalized celebration involving singing, drumming, and dancing.